 The San Diego Police Department announced it will set up a DUI and license checkpoint somewhere in the city limits on Friday night.

-Officers will be stopping cars and checking drivers for signs of alcohol and drug impairment from 11 p.m.
-Friday until 3 a.m.
-Saturday.
+Officers will be stopping cars to check for alcohol or marijuana impairment as well as proper licensing beginning at 11 p.m. and continuing until 3 a.m.
+Saturday morning.

 >> Subscribe to Times of San Diego’s free daily email newsletter!
 Click hereFollow Us: